'I went blind overnight, now I play tennis for Ireland'

 The Holywood native went straight to the hospital and, by lunchtime, had been diagnosed as being blind.

-Literally overnight, she had lost her sight, with doctors believing that it was likely a result of her being born three months premature and the blood vessels in her eyes not having the chance to form properly.
+Literally overnight, she had lost her sight, with doctors believing it was likely a result of her being born three months premature and the blood vessels in her eyes not having had the chance to form properly.

 "I was fully sighted right up until I woke up that morning but by 2pm I couldn't see anything at all," explained Lisa, who is a member of Windsor Tennis Club in Belfast and coached by Simon Harrison.